···

 Early Warning

-Before burnout becomes collapse, it often starts as a vague sense that something is wrong.
+Before burnout becomes collapse, it often starts as a vague sense that something isn't right.

 When the "off" feeling persists, it can gradually shade into a deeper question — whether anything matters at all.
 That's when it might connect to the feeling that life feels pointless.